Best open world games to play right now and completely forget real life exists

 Available on: PS5, Xbox Series X, PS4, Xbox One, PC

-Come on, GTA 5 was always going to be in the top three best open-world games.
+Come on, GTA 5 was always going to be in the top five best open-world games.
 You know it.
 I know it.
 It’s the most successful entertainment product of all time, for Christ’s sake!
 Driving through the winding streets, taking advantage of certain adult clubs, skydiving, stabbing sharks with knives, tracking a serial killer, running from the police (or fighting them if you’re thirsting for that 5-star wanted rating), going full Trevor and causing as much chaos as possible, and do I really need to carry on listing all the stuff you can do?
 Grand Theft Auto is a web of criminal exploits and mind-boggling potential, with every single inch of the world filled with NPCs to manipulate, missions to hunt down or just colossal heights of shenanigans to engage in.
 It’ll swallow you whole, spit you out, and have you itching for more.

 3. Legend of Zelda: Tears of the Kingdom